Pink Line (Jaipur Metro): Phase-I B extension

 The construction of the extension was delayed following the discovery of an ancient stepwell.

 Phase-I C extension

 For Phase 1C, Jaipur Metro Rail Corporation (JMRC) plans to extend the Pink Line from Badi Chaupar to Transport Nagar.
 For the same, the corporation has prepared a detailed project report (DPR) of Phase 1C by taking public suggestions.
 According to the DPR, the estimated project cost will be Rs 856 crore, including cost of land and taxes, The total length of the project will be 2.85km (2.26km Underground and 0.59km Elevated).
-This project is expected to be completed till March 2025 if the construction takes place.
+This project was expected to be completed till March 2025 however it has since missed the deadline.
 Once constructed, the estimated ridership between the entire stretch, Mansarovar to Transport Nagar, will be over 1.38 lakh till 2031.
 The stations on this extension are: